privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/guides/troubleshooting.md

 event MergeMessageAq(uint256 indexed _messageRoot);
 ```

-Please remember to pull the latest MACI repo updates(`git fetch origin && git pull origin dev`) and run `pnpm build` in the root of this monorepo.
+Please remember to pull the latest MACI repo updates(`git fetch origin && git pull origin main`) and run `pnpm build` in the root of this monorepo.

 ### Verifier contract found the proof invalid